 Yet, in the early dialogues the focus does not seem to be on what is good and what is bad.
 It is on the search for definitions.

-Toward a solution to this problem
+Toward an answer to this question

-The Laches and the Protagoras suggest that knowledge of the definitions and of the good are somehow the same thing.
+The Laches and the Protagoras suggest that knowledge of the definitions and of what is good are somehow the same thing.
 (Remember that although it is traditional to describe Socrates in many of the early dialogues as searching for a "definition," he is not interested in the meaning of words.
 In the Laches, e.g., he wants to know what courage is.)

 There is a similar suggestion in the Protagoras in the discussion of the unity of virtue, which Socrates introduces at 329b-d.
 "And now, Protagoras, there is one little thing wanting to the completeness of what I have got, so please answer me this.
 You say that virtue (ἀρετὴν) may be taught, and if there is anybody in the world who could convince me, you are the man: but there was a point in your speech at which I wondered, and on which my spirit would fain be satisfied.
 You said that Zeus had sent justice (δικαιοσύνην) and shame (αἰδῶ) to mankind, and furthermore it was frequently stated in your discourse that justice, temperance, holiness and the rest were all but one single thing, virtue: pray, now proceed to deal with these in more precise exposition, stating whether virtue is a single thing, of which justice and temperance and holiness are parts, or whether the qualities I have just mentioned are all names of the same single thing.
 This is what I am still hankering after."